flucoma/LVA-ICA-2018/Readme.md

 - mir_eval

 #### How to use
 The two proposed variabts are in RGT1 and RGT2, corresponding to the SiSEC submissions.
-The first uses a soft mask and MSE loss, the second uses a 2D softmax loss to predict a binary mask.
+The first uses a soft mask and MSE loss, the second uses negative log likelihood loss with a 2D softmax output to predict a binary mask.

 In each directory, configure the dataset path and the analysis path (for temporary analysis files).
 Then run each script in order as needed: